-The ICBHR is campaigning for new corporate accountability legislation to prevent abuses by making Irish-based companies accountable for a range of corporate human rights violations including forced labour, land grabs, attacks on human rights defenders, violence against women and denial of people's fundamental rights at work.
+The ICBHR is campaigning for new corporate accountability legislation to prevent abuses by making Irish-based companies accountable for a range of corporate human rights violations, including forced labour, land grabs, attacks on human rights defenders, violence against women and denial of people's fundamental rights at work.
 The law would also allow victims to take companies to court in Ireland for damages

-Our new report details the pressing need for the Irish government to introduce a new law to hold Irish-based companies to account.
+Our report details the pressing need for the Irish government to introduce a new law to hold Irish-based companies to account.

 The ICBHR campaigns to ensure corporations are legally required to assess and address negative human rights impact across their value chains by calling for a robust UN treaty.

 The treatment of supply chain workers, migrant workers, and those in precarious work, mostly women, represents an unsustainable and unjust business model of profit at the expense of human rights.

 The Coalition campaigns with our European partners for a legal framework for human rights and environmental due diligence at the EU level.
 The EU has just published its new law called the Corporate Sustainable Due Diligence Directive, and its provisions are being negotiated now in Brussels.